helena-intel/snippets/embeddings_npu/README.md

 # OpenVINO embedding model inference on NPU

-This is a very basic example of running embedding models with OpenVINO on NPU.
+This is a very basic example of running embedding models with OpenVINO on NPU, with Python and C++.
 The application prints the first ten elements of the model output, with L2 normalization applied.

 ## Prerequisites

 - For model conversion and reshaping: `pip install optimum[openvino]`
 - For Python inference: `pip install openvino openvino-tokenizers`
-- For C++ inference: OpenVINO GenAI archive recommended, e.g. https://storage.openvinotoolkit.org/repositories/openvino_genai/packages/2024.6/windows
+- For C++ inference: OpenVINO GenAI archive recommended, e.g. https://storage.openvinotoolkit.org/repositories/openvino_genai/packages/2024.6/

 Even though we do not use OpenVINO GenAI, the GenAI archive includes openvino-tokenizers, so using that archive is the easiest way to get started with development.